jellyfin-archive/jellyfin-blog/content/posts/android-v2.4.0.md

 Apart from that, connection reliability was again improved, handling timeouts properly now and showing a progress indicator while the app connects (thus it won't be stuck on black screen anymore).

-For the F-Droid release, a bug in our communication library preventing users from connecting to the server at all was fixed.

 ## Download Now

 <a class="NoLinkLook" href="https://play.google.com/store/apps/details?id=org.jellyfin.mobile">